thcheung/CDGTN/README.md

 The model checkpoints can be found in the releases [here](https://github.com/thcheung/CDGTN/releases/tag/checkpoint).

-Download the checkpoint and place in into folder checkpoints/CDGTN_CR_Twitter_0_0/
+Download the checkpoint and place it into folder checkpoints/CDGTN_CR_Twitter_0_0/